-The PTA publishes an e-newsletter for parents.
-Teachers also post a weekly newsletter on their class webpages (accessible through the school website) to keep parents informed about what is happening in the classroom.
-Please read both as these are a key source of information about school related news and updates.
+Teachers post a weekly newsletter on their class webpages (accessible through the school website) to keep parents informed about what is happening in the classroom.
+Please read these weekly communications as they are a key source of information about school related news and updates.